joelbirchler/talks/index.md

 ## [Function Oriented JavaScript](function-oriented-js.html)

-We take a look at functional programming (mostly with Haskell) and demonstrate similar concepts in JavaScript.
+We take a look at a few functional programming languages and demonstrate similar concepts in JavaScript.